scds/text-analysis-1/born-dig.md

 ## Removing columns

+If your data source outputs fields

+## Transpose rows across columns

+Just as we can remove columns, we can also add them based on existing cell contents; for example, objects with multiple properties.

 ## Clustering similar cells

 Clustering is useful where there are small but possibly (back to

-## Transpose rows across columns

-Just as we can remove columns, we can also add them based on existing cell contents; for example, objects with multiple properties.